olkornii/intellij-kubernetes/src/test/resources/testing-editor.md

 1. "Edit..." resource

 -> editor has corresponding schema selected (bottom right combo "Schema:")
+Bugs:
+1. no schema for "Projects"

 **Editor title is <resource-name>@<namespace-name>.yml**
 1. "Edit..." resource

 -> editor has title matching pattern <resource>@<namespace>.yml
+Bugs:
+1. in the Namespaces title is only the <resource>.yml

 **Editor file will rename file to <resource>@<namespace>(2).yml if name already used**
 1. "Edit..." resource